Who to Contact

 819-938-3338 (Media Relations)

-Key ask: Request confirmation that a federal impact assessment will be triggered before route selection, and ask whether UNESCO has been formally notified of the potential impact on the Rideau Canal buffer zone.
+Key ask: Confirm that a federal impact assessment will be triggered before route selection, and ask whether UNESCO has been formally notified of the potential impact on the Rideau Canal buffer zone.

 Minister of Agriculture, Agri-Food & Rural Economic Development